Why you should trust CardRatings.com

 CardNamediscontinued for example, is currently offering an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back.
-For business owners, the CardNamediscontinued is featuring it’s highest ever bonus offer: earn $900 cash back (in the form of 90,000 Ultimate Rewards points) after you spend $6,000 in purchases within the first three months of account opening.
+For business owners, the CardNamediscontinued is featuring an offer to earn $750 cash back (in the form of 75,000 Ultimate Rewards points) after you spend $6,000 in purchases within the first three months of account opening.

 “Not having a crystal ball, my guess would be that flexible rewards will continue to be popular as well as signing bonus points/rewards,” predicts Linda Sherry, a nationally recognized consumer advocate affiliated with Consumer Action.

 We expect generous offers to continue in 2023 and possibly expand, particularly among travel reward cards as travel spending continues to increase.
 The U.S. Travel Foundation is forecasting an increase in travel spending in 2023 compared to 2022 according to Forbes.
 Similarly, a survey by Booking.com found that 43% of travelers are “willing to go all out when it comes to costs.”